-On December 31, 2016, the Government of the State of Zacatecas, Mexico published the Tax Law for the State of Zacatecas (Ley de Hacienda del Estado de Zacatecas, the "Zacatecas Tax Law"), which came into effect on January 1, 2017.
+On December 31, 2016, the State Government of Zacatecas, Mexico published a new Tax Law for the State (Ley de Hacienda del Estado de Zacatecas, the "Zacatecas Tax Law"), which came into effect on January 1, 2017.
+There have been several constitutional challenges launched against the validity of the tax by various companies.
+As well, the Federal Government of Mexico is challenging its constitutionality.
+The outcomes of these challenges are not known at this time.

 As provided for in the Zacatecas Tax Law, certain so called "environmental duties" were established for operations carried out within the State of Zacatecas, Mexico.
-Minera Juanicipio's operations are located in the State of Zacatecas, and this new tax law will apply to the Juanicipio development once it is in production, the effects of which have not been quantified.
+Minera Juanicipio's operations are located in the State of Zacatecas.
+This tax, if upheld, will apply to the Juanicipio project once it is in production, the effects of which have not been quantified.
 Managements' assessment of this tax however, is that it will not have an impact on the viability of the Juanicipio Property.